DanielBrett/NSDB/README.md

------ support for an older version of this software, there still might be usefull stuf inside it -----------
+----- support for an older version of this program, there still might be usefull stuff inside it -----------

 Within the Utility Folder there is a config file into which you will insert the Database host location and authentication details